univention/ucsschool-id-connector/docs/source/admin.rst

   containing the key with which JWT tokens are signed.
 * the group ``ucsschool-id-connector-admins``
   (with DN ``cn=ucsschool-id-connector-admins,cn=groups,$ldap_base``)
-  who's members are allowed to access the HTTP-API.
+  who's members are allowed to access the ID-Connector HTTP-API.

 Use of both files is explained later on in `Authentication`_

 .. note::

-   join scripts are registered in LDAP and then executed on any UCS system either before/during/after the join process.
+   Join scripts are registered in LDAP and then executed on any UCS system either before/during/after the join process.

    |rarr| https://help.univention.com/t/a-script-shall-be-executed-on-each-or-a-certain-ucs-systems-before-during-after-the-join-process/13034